 - Each autumn prune about a third of the stems of rambling roses down to a new shoot near the base.

 - Climbing roses fall into two categories: those that flower once a year (the flowers grow from last year’s stems) and those that repeat flower (the flowers grow from current-year sideshoots).

-- With once-flowering varieties, once again, remove one in three of the main stems and then prune the flowered sideshoots on all the stems to two or three buds away from the main framework.
+- With once-flowering varieties, once again, prune one in three of the main stems and then prune the flowered sideshoots on all the stems to two or three buds away from the main framework.

 Most roses are budded or grafted on to the rootstock of a wild rose.
 Occasionally a rose will produce stems from the rootstock rather than from the grafted plant.
 These are called suckers and are very vigorous.
-Left to grow they will dominate the whole plant, leaving you with a wild rose rather than the elegant hybrid you originally planted.
+Left to grow they will dominate the whole rose, leaving you with a wild rose rather than the elegant hybrid you originally planted.
 The swelling at the base of the stem at soil level is the place where the rose was grafted.
 Shoots appearing from below ground or underneath the grafting point are probably suckers.
 They are usually fatter than grafted stems, covered in more thorns, and have seven leaves rather than the five typical of grafted roses.
-To remove them, follow the stem down to the point it grows from, clearing away the soil if necessary, and pull it away.
+To remove them, follow the rose stem down to the point it grows from, clearing away the soil if necessary, and pull it away.
 If you cut it down rather than pull it off you will only encourage more shoots.

 © Gavin Kingcome